Str4y-Cat/Boids/readme.md

 ### Future Goals
-- I aim to optimize this algorithim so that it runs on the gpu, using glsl
-- I aim to use rays to allow the boids to "see" their environement [DONE]
-- i would like to add predetor/prey interactions
+- Move the boid logic onto the gpu, using THREE.js/webGL GPGPU
+- Add support for attraction/repulsion objects

 ## Performance
 This implementation of the boids algorithm runs on the cpu.
 As such it has a O(N<sup>2</sup>) time complexity.
-FPS does take a hit once you pass 500 entities
+FPS does take a hit once you pass 500 entities.
+Onced moved onto the gpu, we should be able to handle orders of magnitude more

 ## References